 - (a) In General.
 The following rules apply to attacking a witness's character for truthfulness by evidence of a criminal conviction: - (1) for a crime that, in the convicting jurisdiction, was punishable by death or by imprisonment for more than one year, the evidence: - (A) must be admitted, subject to Rule 403, in a civil case . . . ; . . . and - (2) for any crime regardless of the punishment, the evidence must be admitted if the court can readily determine that establishing the elements of the crime required proving-or the witness's admitting-a dishonest act or false statement. - (b) Limit on Using the Evidence After 10 Years.
 This subdivision (b) applies if more than 10 years have passed since the witness's conviction or release from confinement for it, whichever is later.
 Evidence of the conviction is admissible only if: - (1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and - (2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use. - (c) Effect of a Pardon, Annulment, or Certificate of Rehabilitation.
 Evidence of a conviction is not admissible if: - (1) the conviction has been the subject of a pardon, annulment, certificate of rehabilitation, or other equivalent procedure based on a finding that the person has been rehabilitated, and the person has not been convicted of a later crime punishable by death or by imprisonment for more than one year; or - (2) the conviction has been the subject of a pardon, annulment, or other equivalent procedure based on a finding of innocence. - (d) Juvenile Adjudications.
-Evidence of a juvenile adjudication is [not] admissible under this rule [in a civil case] . . . . - (e) Pendency of an Appeal.
+Evidence of a juvenile adjudication is [not] admissible under this rule [in a civil case] - (e) Pendency of an Appeal.
 A conviction that satisfies this rule is admissible even if an appeal is pending.
 Evidence of the pendency is also admissible.

 Under FRE 609(a), a witness may be impeached by reference to prior criminal convictions (not merely arrests) within the past 10 years if: (1) they are punishable by death or imprisonment over 1 year, or (2) the elements of the crime required proof or admission of an act of dishonesty or false statement.
-However, FRE 609(a)(1) is expressly "subject to Rule 403," which, as discussed in § 16-403 above, provides that relevant evidence may be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusing the issues, undue delay, or wasting time.
+Although FRE 609(a)(1) states that such convictions "must" be admitted in civil cases, this is expressly "subject to Rule 403," which states that relevant evidence may be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusing the issues, undue delay, or wasting time.
+See § 16-403 above.
+In weighing the probative value against the prejudicial effect of admitting evidence of convictions, courts typically consider factors such as the kind of crime involved, when the conviction occurred, the importance of the witness's testimony to the case, and the impeachment value of the prior crime.
+See U.S. v.
+Young-Bey, 2024 WL 249181, 2, 2024 U.S. Dist.
+LEXIS 11281 (D.D.C.
+Jan.
+23, 2024) (citations omitted).

 For a Board case applying FRE 609(a)(1) and (2), see Erickson's Inc., 366 NLRB No. 171, slip op. at 1 n.2, and 5 (2018) (precluding respondent's counsel from introducing evidence of a discriminatee's prior felony conviction within the last 10 years both because exclusion was proper under FRE 403 and because the conviction was not for a crime entailing any element of dishonesty of falsification), enfd.
 929 F.3d 393 (6th Cir.
 2019).